carlini/yet-another-applied-llm-benchmark/README.md

 python main.py --model gpt-3.5-turbo --run-tests --generate-report
 ```

-This command will run every single test on every model that's configured.
+This command will run every single test that's configured on one model.
 It will therefore take some time, and also will cost you a few dollars in
 language model queries.
 After you can view the full reslt html file in the
 directory `evaluation_examples`.

+It will also save a cache of this run, so that the next time you can run
+a new model and view the two results side-by-side.

 If you want to run individual test cases, you can do that too in two ways.
 One is to just directly run test